Davokin/Browser-blinking-Issue/README.md

 - reinstallation of vmware-tools

 </br>
-I would be very grateful for any suggestions, please post in the discussions
+<p>I would be very grateful for any suggestions, please post in the <a href="https://github.com/Davokin/Browser-blinking-Issue/discussions">discussions</a></p>

 </br>
 Many thanks in advance